-This new H2020 project promotes the digital convergence of smart homes and the electricity grid in order to deliver more efficiency to consumers’ usage of energy.
+This new H2020 project promotes the digital convergence and interoperability of smart homes and the electricity grid in order to deliver more efficiency to consumers’ usage of energy.

 cyberGRID is now partnering in a visionary EU-wide project, playing an active role in the future of smart energy management solutions.
 Converging digitalized homes, buildings and electric grids into a smart user-experience will bring benefits to all energy users, whether they are located in a private, industrial or commercial setting.